exams required to studymin uk

 As an international student, proving you can handle English in a UK classroom is a must.
 With over 732,000 overseas students in the UK in 2023/24, universities rely on language tests to ensure you can dive into lectures and essays without missing a beat.
 These exams required to study in the UK assess your reading, writing, listening, and speaking skills, and they’re often tied to visa requirements too.
 Here’s a quick look at the main options:

-1. IELTS Academic: The go-to for most, accepted by over 12,000 organisations globally.
-It’s a 2-hour-45-minute test with scores from 0-9 bands.
-Most unis want 6.0-7.5, with top ones like Oxford asking for 7.0+.
-Cost: £170-£220 (around ₹17,000-₹22,000).
+1. IELTS Academic: The go-to choice for most applicants, accepted by over 12,000 organisations globally.
+It is a 2-hour and 45-minute test with scores ranging from 0 to 9 bands.
+Most universities want an overall band of 6.0 to 7.5, with elite institutions like Oxford asking for 7.0 or higher.
+Cost: £170 to £220 (approximately ₹18,000).

-3. PTE Academic: A 3-hour computer-based test, accepted by 99% of UK unis.
-Scores range from 10-90, with 50-63 often enough for admission.
-Cost: £111-£185 (₹15,900).
-Its automated scoring means faster results, sometimes in 48 hours.
+3. PTE Academic: A highly efficient 2-hour computer-based test, accepted by 99% of UK universities.
+Scores range from 10 to 90, with a 50 to 63 often being enough for standard admission.
+Cost: approximately £165 (₹18,000).
+Its automated scoring provides incredibly fast results, sometimes arriving within 48 hours.

 Lesser-Known Fact: if you’ve studied in English for three years or more (like in India’s CBSE system), unis like Bristol might waive these tests, saving you £200 and weeks of prep.
 Always check specific requirements, as they vary.
 Among these, one test stands out for its global reach and flexibility.
 Let’s zoom in on why IELTS Academic is often the first choice for students aiming for UK universities.